Training

 Overview

-Registration, Placement & Adult Classes
+Registration, Placement & Teen/Adult Classes

-Chattanooga Ballet’s school combines high-quality technical and artistic training with the basics of dancer health and child development.
-Chattanooga Ballet places students aged three to six by age while students aged seven and up are auditioned and placed by knowledge, ability, and potential.
-All students receive bi-annual progress reports and are advanced only when the teaching team believes more advanced work will be beneficial to the student.
-Any student new to Chattanooga Ballet age 7 or older is required to take a placement class to receive their level recommendation for registration.
+Chattanooga Ballet’s school combines high-quality technical and artistic dance training.
+Students aged three to six are placed by age while students aged seven and up are auditioned and placed by knowledge, ability, and potential.
+Students receive bi-annual progress reports and are advanced only when the teaching faculty believes more advanced work will be beneficial to the student.

 Teen/Adult Classes